Technology and Social Change

 Early institutional choices become self-reinforcing, making later changes difficult even when alternatives are superior.

-U.S. path: Limited union institutionalization (1930s–50s) → weak safety net → few policy tools for managing automation today
+U.S. path: Limited union institutionalization (1930s–50s) → weak safety net → few policy tools today

-Germany path: Codetermination established (1940s–60s) → strong works councils → technology adoption shaped by worker input
+Germany path: Codetermination (1940s–60s) → strong works councils → technology adoption shaped by worker input

 Source: Arthur (1989); Pierson (2004)